 Can multivitamins improve memory?
 A new study shows 'intriguing' results

-Americans spend billions of dollars on supplements each year, and roughly one in three adults report taking a multivitamin.
+Americans spend billions of dollars on supplements each year, and roughly 1 in 3 adults report taking a multivitamin.
 But there is a debate about whether this helps promote good health.

 A team of researchers wanted to assess how a daily multivitamin may influence cognitive aging and memory.
 They tracked about 3,500 older adults who were enrolled in a randomized controlled trial.
-One group of participants took a placebo, and another group took a Silver Centrum multivitamin, for 3 years.
-The participants also took tests, administered on-line, to evaluate memory.
+One group of participants took a placebo, and another group took a Silver Centrum multivitamin, for three years.
+The participants also took tests, administered online, to evaluate memory.

 At the end of the first year, people taking a multivitamin showed improvements in the ability to recall words.
-Participants were given lists of words, some related, some not, and asked to remember as many as possible.
-(List-learning tests assess a person's ability to store and retrieve information, which is one part of memory.)
+Participants were given lists of words — some related, some not — and asked to remember as many as possible.
+(List-learning tests assess a person's ability to store and retrieve information.)

 People taking the multivitamin were able to recall about a quarter more words, which translates into remembering just a few more words, compared to the placebo group.